-The girl gave a croak as loud as she could and waved.
-John spotted the faint movement.
-He thought he heard something.
+She gave a croak as loud as she could and waved.
+John thought he heard something.
 So he yelled back, and got yet another croak in answer.
 It was her.

 Once the flames started coming, though, he couldn’t turn them off.
 Oh, it was a sight to behold!
-There was John, swerved back and forth across the slope, flames rolling off his back and trailing behind him as if he were a living firecracker.
-It lit up the way as he wove a path through moguls and stones, left and right.
+There was John, swerving back and forth across the slope with flames rolling off his back and trailing behind him as if he were a living firecracker.
+They lit the way for him as he wove a path through moguls and stones, left and right.
 He leaned over the top of his skis, building up speed, and as multi-colored flame gobbets rolled off him and rose into the air.
-And which—if he’d had a thought to spare, he’d have been mortified to —were issuing out of his bum like the world’s worst, searing case of the runs.
+And which—if he’d had a thought to spare, he’d have been mortified about —were issuing out of his bum like the world’s worst, searing case of the runs.

 Fortunately, the little girl never ratted him out.
 She was far too grateful.
 And after he managed to scrounge up enough of his healing green flame to mend her broken bones, maybe she also figured she owed him.

-UN-fortunately, his team mates reached the top of the hill in time to saw, too.
+UN-fortunately, his team mates reached the top of the hill in time to see, too.